realpython/python-guide/docs/writing/structure.rst

 Object-oriented programming
 ---------------------------

-Python is sometime described as an object-oriented programming language.
-This can be somewhat misleading and need to be clarified.
+Python is sometimes described as an object-oriented programming language.
+This can be somewhat misleading and needs to be clarified.

 In Python, everything is an object, and can be handled as such.
 This is what is meant when we say that, for example, functions are first-class objects.